muellerberndt/mini-agi/README.md

 	<img src="/static/mini-agi-cover.png" height="320px"/>
 </p>

-MiniAGI is a simple and effective autonomous agent compatible with GPT-3.5-Turbo and GPT-4.
-It combines a robust prompt, a minimal set of tools, and  short-term memory (Chain of Thoughts).
+MiniAGI is a simple autonomous agent compatible with GPT-3.5-Turbo and GPT-4.
+It combines a robust prompt with a minimal set of tools, chain-of-thoughts, and short-term memory with summarization.
+The agent is also capable of inner monologue and self-critcism.

 ## Installation